Oneflow-Inc/vision/README.md

 ```
 show all of the supported model in the table manner

-- Check the table of the models with pretrained weights.
+- Check the table of the models with pretrained weights:
 ```python
 from flowvision.models import ModelCreator pretrained_model_table = ModelCreator.model_table(pretrained=True)